syncfusion-content/maui-docs/MAUI/PDF-Viewer/Stamps.md

 {
     int pageNumber = 1;

-    //Define the position and size for the stamp to be placed in the PDF page.
+    // Define the position and size for the stamp to be placed in the PDF page.
     RectF bounds = new RectF(50, 50, 200, 100);

-    //Create image stream from the image to be used as stamp.
+    // Create image stream from the image to be used as stamp.
     Stream imageStream = this.GetType().Assembly.GetManifestResourceStream("Annotations.Assets." + "Logo.png");

-    //Create a custom stamp annotation using the image steeam.
+    // Create a custom stamp annotation using the image steeam.
     StampAnnotation customStamp = new StampAnnotation(imageStream,pageNumber,bounds);

-    //Return the stamp annotation.
+    // Return the stamp annotation.
     return customStamp;
 }